Oil giants, with massive profits, face criticism and unclear outlook

 “We’re staying very firmly grounded in our philosophy making sure that the investments that we make generate high returns at low prices,” Woods said.
 He noted the slowing economic activity in Europe, continued COVID-19 lockdowns in China and uncertainty in the United States as challenges.

-Mike Wirth, Chevron’s chief executive, told analysts during a conference call that demand for diesel and aviation fuel remain strong and there was no sign yet of a deep economic downturn.
+Mike Wirth, Chevron’s chief executive, told analysts during a conference call that demand for diesel and aviation fuel remains strong and there was no sign yet of a deep economic downturn.
 But he added notes of caution.
 “We’re going to stay very disciplined on capital and we won’t invest in everything that we could,” he said.
 “We continue to see a challenging and dynamic macroeconomic and geopolitical environment.”

 American oil production this year is averaging 11.7 million barrels a day, an increase of just over 4% from 2021, according to the Energy Department.
 The department expects modest production growth to 12.4 million barrels a day in 2023.